Sync Time or Change NTP Server in Windows 11 using CMD

 Change NTP Time Server using CMD in Windows 11

 3. Hit the Enter key after you enter the command.
-This changes your NTP server to the one you picked.
+This changes your NTP server to the one you prefer.

-4. To make sure the changes stick, type this command and press Enter:
+4. To make sure the changes take effect, type this command and press Enter:

 w32tm /config /update